immuto-inc/immuto.js/nodejs/README.md

 ### NodeJS
 ```
-npm install immuto-backend --save
+npm install immuto-sdk --save
 ```
-Please ensure you use "immuto-backend" and not "immuto"
+Please ensure you use "immuto-sdk" and not "immuto"

 ### Browser
 You may download a pre-built version from the <a href="https://github.com/immuto-inc/immuto.js/releases"> releases on GitHub </a>.
 Include